reimlima/genericseek/README.md

 Legend:

 	key: the indentificator that will be used by you to show in your monitoring interface.
 	log: Log file that will be read by the script.
 	dbfile: Position control file  used by the script to know the position for the next search execution.
 	occurrence: The string that the script will look for.
+Also work with regex
 	outputformat: xml, json or simple "key: value".
 You choise.

 Example:

 	key=""
 	log="/var/log/messages"
 	dbfile="genericseek.db"
-	occurrence=""
+	occurrence="error"
 	outputformat="xml"

 DB FILE:

-For  the  very  first time running the script this file must be created, so just execute a "touch command" and leave it empty, the script will do the rest.
+For  the  very  first time running the script this file must be created, so just execute a "touch command" and leave it empty, the script will do the rest.

 	# touch genericseek.db